falconx/encounter-react/README.md

 - initializeTouchEvents(boolean shouldUseTouch)

 # Notes & Questions
-- Visually disable/hide pickup menu item when not near another presence.
 - Possible solution to avoiding clustering and too many markers in one location is to not allow a release near another.
 - FacebookId is revealed in response data - Will be fixed in Phase 4 with encryption and proxy on server.
 - nearbyPresence query returns photo - should this be a separate query?
-- How can we make it more obvious that you are close enough to a presence to pick it up:
--- Visually indicate radius.
--- Notification/buzz phone if possible.

-- https

 Luke:
- 1. [ ] Design favicon
+ 1. [ ] Design favicon.
- 2. [ ] Design app icon
+ 2. [ ] Design app icon.
+ 3. [ ] Visually disable/hide pickup menu item when not near another presence.
+ 4. [ ] How can we make it more obvious that you are close enough to a presence to pick it up?

 # Sprints
 Phase 1: